“I’m not interested in visiting Dubai.”

 8. Don’t convince yourself Dubai has no culture, visit the Al Fahidi Historic District instead

 Old Dubai was, hands down, my favourite part of the city.
 For me, spending the best part of a day on a plane to see Starbucks isn’t why I travel.
 Exploring a country’s culture is what pulls me up at dawn and makes me subject myself to airport pat downs.
 I want to see what other, different things exist in the world.
 The problem with Dubai is that most of those differences have been concreted over.
-Want to see the extent to which Dubai has changed over the years, check out this fascinating time lapse.
+Want to see the extent to which Dubai has changed over the years, check out this fascinating time lapse of Dubai over the years.

 For me, it’s sad to see.
 But there is still a hint of old Dubai left and you’re going to find it in Al Fahidi Historic District.
 Admittedly, this is a restored heritage area and I’m not pretending that the hipster-esque arts and craft stores are traditional but for most tourists, this is the closest you’ll come to stepping back in Dubai time.